Documentation

 Owner account setup page

-For more information about user roles and permissions, see Authorization.
+For more information about user roles and permissions, see Authentication and authorization.

 Access Telegraf Controller